Childbirth in Trinidad and Tobago: Labour and birth

 From the most recent study in 2012, 100% of births in Trinidad and Tobago are attended by a health professional.
 97.4% of total births take place in an institution.
 Of total births in Trinidad and Tobago, approximately 2% occur in the home, 83% in public hospitals, 14.7% in private hospitals, and 0.0025% at the Mamatoto Birth Centre.
 Except for in the case of home births, once labour begins, mothers generally proceed to the hospitals or birth centre as directed by health personnel, usually by telephone.

 In the public hospitals, as the standard of care, midwives attend the delivery of babies.
 Only in the case of a complicated birth, for example one requiring Cesarean section or suturing, will the obstetrician on staff be called.
-Cesarean sections are not available on request and the rate in most public hospitals vary from 10-14%, with higher rates occurring in hospitals that receive more referrals.
+Cesarean sections are not available on request and the rate in most public hospitals vary from 10 to 14%, with higher rates occurring in hospitals that receive more referrals.
 There tends to be a high rate of episiotomies in the public hospitals, as high as 50%.
 There is limited availability of epidurals in these hospitals and for the most part, natural childbirth takes place.
 Continuous fetal monitoring technology is not used.